-The GCash American Express is a virtual credit card ideal for paying items purchased from U.S. stores.
+The GCash American Express is a virtual debit card ideally used for paying for items purchased from U.S. stores.
 It also comes with the free U.S. address courtesy of My Shopping Box that you can use for all your shipping needs.

 If you prefer to shop on the ground, there are also partner merchants that accept GCash.
 Simply look for a little signage that says “GCash Accepted Here” at the entrance door or near the cashier.
 You can also check out this list to learn whether the store of your choice accepts GCash payments or not.

-To pay your items with GCash, launch the app on your smartphone, scan the QR code at the counter, and type in the amount of money you’re going to pay.
-For each transaction you make using the GCash QR, you’ll get to enjoy 10% cashback.
+To pay for your items with GCash, launch the app on your smartphone, scan the QR code at the counter, and type in the amount of money you’re going to pay.
+For each transaction you make using the GCash QR, you’ll enjoy 10% cashback.

 With GCash, you can pay almost any bills without leaving your home.

 To pay bills, log in to the GCash app and tap Pay Bills.
 Select the Biller Category and then the specific Biller that you want to settle the bills with.
 Enter the requested information and proceed with the transaction.